abbreviatedman/node-express-mongodb-unit-03-mongodb/3b-mongodb-crud/readme.md

 - Type defines the data type
 - Default sets a value for properties that may be missing
 - Unique makes sure that only unique values are entered into the collection
+- The second argument to `mongoose.Schema` is a configuration object.
+In this case, we're saying that for this model, MongoDB should store a timestamp for the last time each document was created and updated.

 ## Routes